enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 What's cluster building threshold?
 	It decides how big our clusters are, a low threshold will give us a very large cluster.
 And higher t. will give many cluster?
 How does FWE and FDR helps in cluster levels?

+What are the contrasts rate and contrast images?
+What's the first level analysis?
+What's the second level analysis?
+How do they differ?
+What's Y in the 2nd level?
+	it represent the  contrast image of different subjects.
+		They are the weighted sum of the Betas: c1*B1,1